 To proactively respond to potential terrorism and cyber-attacks against the capital area and critical national infrastructures in rear areas, the ROK military operates surveillance assets while also tightening cooperation with relevant government organizations.
 In particular, by operating a combined coastal surveillance system, the ROK military is preparing for enemy attempts at maritime infiltration and is enhancing its reconnaissance and surveillance capabilities.
 Meanwhile, to ensure the smooth execution of integrated defense operations, the C4I (Command, Control, Communications, Computer and Intelligence) system has been linked with local government agencies.
 Operational plans have been improved to better prepare for enemy provocations in both the capital area and rear areas, whether in the form of infiltration or terrorist attacks.
-To enable a quick response to enemy provocations, the initial response system has been strengthened by newly establishing the Quick Reaction Forces in the Special Warfare Command and the Marine Corps.
+To enable a quick response to enemy provocations, the Special Warfare Command and the Marine Corps.